- How to prepare your application

-To apply for a position you need to provide a written application.
-To ensure you give yourself the best chance of being short-listed for a position you should do the following:
+We would like to ensure you give yourself the best chance of being short-listed for a position, and recommend you should do the following:

 The Job Advertisement and Position Description help you decide whether the position is suitable for you, including the salary, employment conditions, duties and responsibilities.
 In addition, the Position Description identifies the key Selection Criteria and personal qualities required for the position in relation to qualifications, experience, knowledge, skills, abilities, interpersonal style and attributes.